astronomer/docs/learn/debugging-dags.md

 - Increase the resources available to your workers (if using the Celery executor) or scheduler (if using the local executor).
 - If you're using the Kubernetes executor and a task fails very quickly (in less than 15 seconds), the pod running the task spins down before the webserver has a chance to collect the logs from the pod.
 If possible, try building in some wait time to your task depending on which operator you're using.
 If that isn't possible, try to diagnose what could be causing a near-immediate failure in your task.
 This is often related to either lack of resources or an error in the task configuration.
 - Increase the CPU or memory for the task.
 - Ensure that your logs are retained until you need to access them.
-The default log retention period on Astronomer is 15 days, so any logs outside of the retention period are not available.
+If you are an Astronomer customer see our documentation on how to [View logs](https://docs.astronomer.io/astro/view-logs).
 - Check your scheduler and webserver logs for any errors that might indicate why your task logs aren't appearing.

 ## Troubleshooting connections